Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Quantitative Results Discussion

-In the two-qubit survey, translation competence was lower in the \acrshort{dcn} group at 0.71$\pm$0.25 than in the \acrshort{cn} group at 0.85$\pm$0.23.
-In addition, no one in the \acrshort{dcn} group correctly answered all the translation questions.
-The average scores in this survey were also lower than in all other surveys, at 0.56$\pm$0.2 without visualization and 0.53$\pm$0.2 with visualization.
+Average connectional understanding of participants in the two-qubit \ac{dcn} survey was $0.7 \pm 0.23$.
+No one in the \ac{dcn} group correctly answered all the connectional understanding questions.
+The average scores in this survey were also lower than in all other surveys, at $0.58 \pm 0.29$ without visualization and $0.54 \pm 0.31$ with visualization.

-For participants of the \acrshort{dcn} group, \acrshort{icl} was slightly higher than for participants of the \acrshort{cn} group when solving math questions at 4.7$\pm$1.36, as compared to 3.89$\pm$1.0, and we see indications of reductions in \acrshort{icl} and \acrshort{ecl} when participants are presented with \acrshort{dcn} of -0.5$\pm$1.35 and -0.32$\pm$1.57, respectively, with a rather large fluctuation of this difference.
-We do not see a similar reduction in \acrshort{gcl} as we do in the \acrshort{cn} group.
-In total, these results indicate that there could be reductions in \acrshort{icl} and \acrshort{ecl} when students are presented with DCN.
-The large fluctuation of this supposed reduction could indicate that the possible benefit of \acrshort{dcn} presentation in cognitive load would depend on the learner.
+For participants of the \ac{dcn} group, \ac{icl} and \ac{ecl} were higher than for participants of the \ac{cn} group when solving questions without visualization, at $4.7 \pm 1.6$ and $4.0\pm1.3$, respectively, with \ac{ecl} higher than in all other surveys.
+We see indications of reductions in \ac{icl} and \ac{ecl} when participants are presented with \ac{dcn} of $-0.6 \pm 1.2$ and $-0.8 \pm 1.7$.
+We do not see a similar reduction in \ac{gcl} as we do in the \ac{cn} group.
+The cognitive load results indicate potential reductions in \ac{icl} and \ac{ecl} when students are presented with \ac{dcn} specifically, as opposed to \ac{cn}.
+If students adopt new strategies to solve questions using \ac{dcn} rather than \acl{dn}, a reduction in \ac{icl} could be theoretically explained if these strategies make the tasks easier to solve.

-\acrshort{ecl} in general is high compared to all the other surveys at 3.95$\pm$1.42 without visualization and 3.64$\pm$1.62 with visualization.
-These results could indicate an anti-correlation between translation competence and \acrshort{ecl} that future studies could look into further. students with higher representational competence should experience less \acrshort{gcl} when solving tasks where this representational competence is necessary \cite{deleeuw2008comparison}.
-In addition, if students can adopt new strategies to solve questions using \acrshort{dcn} rather than the Dirac notation, a reduction in \acrshort{icl} could be theoretically explainable, if these strategies themselves make it easier to solve the task.
-These results warrant further investigation into the exact conditions under which the presentation of \acrshort{dcn} has a positive impact on \acrshort{icl} and \acrshort{ecl}.